-- Generally vote against or withhold votes from non-independent director nominees (Executive Directors and Non-independent, Non-Executive Directors) where the entire board is not at least two-thirds (67 percent) independent. - Generally vote against or withhold votes from non-independent director nominees when the nominating, compensation and audit committees are not fully independent. - Generally consider independent board members who have been on the board continually for a period longer than 10 years as non-independent, non-executive directors. - Vote for shareholder proposals requesting that all key board committees (i.e. audit, compensation and/or nominating) include independent directors exclusively. - Vote for shareholder proposals requesting that the board be comprised of a two-thirds majority of independent directors.
+- Generally vote against or withhold votes from non-independent director nominees (executive directors and non-independent, non-executive directors) where the entire board is not at least two-thirds (67 percent) independent. - Generally vote against or withhold votes from non-independent director nominees when the nominating, compensation and audit committees are not fully independent. - Generally consider directors who have been on the board continually for a period longer than 10 years as non-independent, non-executive directors. - Vote for shareholder proposals requesting that all key board committees (i.e. audit, compensation and/or nominating) include independent directors exclusively. - Vote for shareholder proposals requesting that the board be comprised of a two-thirds majority of independent directors.